marlin-mixon/FuselageMaker/README.md

 - 3. The 3-view's cross sections must be vertical as viewed from the front, i.e. not angled or sideways.
 It's OK if they are 'concentric', i.e. all on top of each other.
 - 4. This works with Chrome and Firefox.
 Not sure about Internet Explorer nor Edge as I don't have them.
 - 5. All cross sections and bulkheads must be vertical as viewed from the side.
-- 6. currently can only properly use side views that face towards the left.
+- 6. Currently can only properly use side views that face towards the left.
+- 7. Bulkhead output is limited to SVG only.
+When more options such as adding stringer notches, etc. become available, new outputs such as DXF will be considered.

 ##To be successful with this you will have to have to adhere closely to the following rules: